vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/21_THE_END.md

 consciousness and became delirious.
 He continued more or less in the same state during the whole of Wednesday and Thursday.
-On Wednesday, there was a complication of the stomach which began to be dis- tended.
+On Wednesday, there was a complication of the stomach which began to be dis###tended.
 With great difficulty, the doctors led him out of the crisis.
 On Thursday at about 5 p.m., he had an attack of angina pectoris which threatened to be serious and fatal but, thanks to the timely efforts of the doctors,